UTICA COMMUNITY SCHOOLS JUNIOR HIGH

 EXPLORATORY DESIGN & ENGINEERING II

-Exploratory Design and Engineering II will be a project-based course for 8th – 9th grade students which will focus on skills in math, science, technology, and engineering as it applies to electric vehicles.
+Exploratory Design and Engineering II will be a project-based course for 8 & 9th grade students which will focus on skills in math, science, technology, and engineering as it applies to electric vehicles.
 The course will provide students with basic fundamentals and an appreciation for electronics, sources of energy, and mechanical design.
 The students will further their drafting and design skills acquired in Exploratory Design and Engineering I (EDE I).
 Students will design and build small electric powered vehicles with the intent of racing them in competition with other student created vehicles.
 In the process of building the vehicles, students will learn basic information about engineering and design processes, electrical circuits, batteries, gearing ratios, and converting electrical energy into mechanical energy.
+This class is open only for those students who did not have Exploratory Design & Engineering II in the 8th grade.

 This one semester required course is to be taken before high school graduation, and provides students with information that will enable them to make healthy decisions, define wellness, and deal with various health problems.
 Topics will include community health services, substance abuse, mental health, chronic and communicable diseases including AIDS and other STD’s, personal safety, reproduction, and human growth and development.